 - Cooking Capacity is versatile and impressive, capable of cooking a whole pig 30 to 40 pounds.

-- Good quality built-in temperature gauge
+- Good quality built in thermometer.

-- Charcoal Grate in Fire Box protects the buttom of the firebox.
+- A charcoal Grate in Fire Box protects the buttom of the firebox.

 What we don’t like: